fbahmed95/todoApp/README.md

 ```
 npm run test
 ```
-The above command will reconfigure the test database as well as run the test script.
+Note: the above command will reconfigure the test database as well as run the test script.